Welcome FCAMEC FCU Members: We're glad you're here. Click here for more information on your Gulf Winds membership.

 Gulf Winds News

 In 1954, a week after his high school graduation in his hometown of Dunbar, West Virginia, Jim Lee climbed in his 1946 Ford Coupe and headed to Pensacola, Florida to work at the Chemstrand Plant.
 An uncle who worked there told him the jobs were good, and the wages were fair.
-That was enough to bring the 18-year old to the Gulf Coast, where he would launch a career lasting 38 years at the plant and 50 years as a part of the Credit Union board.
+That was enough to bring the 18-year old to the Gulf Coast, where he would launch a career lasting 38 years at the plant and 50 years serving as a credit union board member.

 Lee said the move to Pensacola took a lot of courage.
-He moved in with his uncle and started at the plant, working as a mechanic.
-Lee went from mechanic to lead mechanic and eventually became an engineering technician.
-In 1966, he was invited to run for the board of the Plant Credit Union.
-He ran, and was elected.
+He moved in with his uncle and started working as a mechanic for the plant.
+Lee was then promoted to lead mechanic and eventually became an engineering technician.
+In 1966, he was invited to run for the board of the Plant Credit Union and was elected.
 "I had to get out and work for it," he said.
 "People wouldn't vote for you unless you asked them."

 "I remember back when I got on the board in 1966 the Credit Union assets were right at $5 million and we had $250,000 out to make loans," he said.
 "There were about 7,400 people out there and $5 million, so people didn't have a lot of money."